thephpleague/uri/components/scheme.md

 $scheme = $uri->scheme; // $scheme is a League\Uri\Components\Scheme object;
 ~~~

-## Properties
+## Properties and Methods

-The component representation, comparison and manipulation is done using the package [UriPart](/components/overview/#uri-part-interface) and the [Component](/components/overview/#component-interface) interfaces.
+The component representation, comparison and manipulation is done using the package [UriPart](/components/overview/#uri-part-interface) and the [Component](/components/overview/#uri-component-interface) interfaces.